 You can check to see if your car is legitimately insured on the Motor Insurance Database website: ownvehicle.askmid.com

 If you think that you’ve been a victim of a ghost broker, you can report your concerns to Action Fraud at actionfraud.police.uk or on 0300 123 2040.

 You can also contact the Insurance Fraud Bureau via its confidential Cheatline on 0800 422 0421 or at insurancefraudbureau.org

-To view a leaflet explaining the dangers of ghost broking and how to protect yourself from it, created by Action Fraud and the City of London Police, click here.
+Action Fraud and the City of London Police have created a leaflet explaining the dangers of ghost broking and how to protect yourself from it.